 - Less trauma to the chest and heart muscle tissue

-- Reduced length of stay in the hospital (3-5 days)
+- Reduced length of hospital stay

 - Decreased recovery time